 - Garnish: Brandied cherry

-Add all the ingredients into a mixing glass with ice and stir.
+Add the rum, kirsch, cherry liqueur, sweet vermouth and bitters into a mixing glass with ice and stir until well-chilled.

 Strain into a cocktail glass.

 Garnish with a brandied cherry on a skewer.